Saturday, December 28, 2024

 And then the unthinkable happened.

-catching up on our day or week, swapping stories about our jobs and people we knew, discussing the kids, making plans for Highlands and the future....
-And I'm thankful that as that week wore on, with all of its frustrations and stress, we'd had Sunday together, enjoying each others' company.
+I miss talking with him, most of all.
+The mundane and the extraordinary.
+Catching up on our day or week, swapping stories about our jobs and people we knew, discussing the kids, making plans for Highlands and the future.
+And I'm thankful that as that work week wore on, with all of its frustrations and stress, we'd had Sunday together, enjoying each others' company.

 *I am following a series of prompts for a few posts